 “You are holy, vervain, how you grow on the earth,

-because in the beginning on Calvary you were found,
+because at the beginning on Calvary you were found,

 you healed the Redeemer and closed his bleeding wounds,